-9.3 Post offices are important due to the range of facilities that they often provide in rural locations; from the typical traditional services such as bill payment and access to money to the sale of everyday general household items.
+9.4 Post offices are important due to the range of facilities that they often provide in rural locations; from the typical traditional services such as bill payment and access to money to the sale of everyday general household items.
 The services and range of goods on sale is dependent on a variety of factors including the physical size of the building, the size of the immediate population and sometimes they are also influenced by the availability of other similar services on offer locally.
 In addition, post office services offered may also be affected by its location in relation to the strategic highway network, which may generate passing trade.

-9.4 Post offices are influenced and affected by policy at national level, and over recent years this has resulted in many post offices closing as part of a major review of postal services.
+9.5 Post offices are influenced and affected by policy at national level, and over the past ten years this has resulted in many post offices closing as part of a major review of postal services.
 This review, along with other factors, has impacted on the presence of post offices within Lichfield District.
-Post offices have closed in several settlements, including Colton, Hill Ridware, Kings Bromley (now has a weekly service), Drayton Bassett, Edingale, Clifton Campville, and since the previous study in 2008, Stonnall, Hopwas and Whittington Barracks.
+The majority of settlements no longer have a Post Office and there have been numerous closures over the past 5-10 years including Colton, Hill Ridware, Kings Bromley, Drayton Bassett, Edingale, Clifton Campville, Stonnall, Hopwas, and since the 2011 study, Little Aston.